MicrosoftDocs/Hololens/hololens/hololens-identity.md

 > [!NOTE]
 > **HoloLens (1st gen)** began supporting multiple Azure AD users in the [Windows 10 April 2018 Update](/windows/mixed-reality/release-notes-april-2018) as part of [Windows Holographic for Business](hololens-upgrade-enterprise.md).

-### Multiple users listed on Sign in screen
+### Multiple users are listed on Sign-in screen

-Previously the Sign In screen showed only the most recently signed in user, as well as an 'Other user' entry point.
-We have received customer feedback that this not sufficient if multiple users have signed into the device.
+Previously the sign-In screen showed only the most recently signed in user, and an 'Other user' entry point.
+We have received customer feedback that it's not sufficient if multiple users have signed into the device.
 They were still required to retype their username etc.

-Introduced in [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), when selecting **Other user** which is located to the right of the PIN entry field, the Sign in screen will display multiple users with have previously signed into the device.
+Introduced in [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), when selecting **Other user** which is located to the right of the PIN entry field, the Sign-in screen will display multiple users with have previously signed into the device.
 This allows users to select their user profile and then sign-in using their Windows Hello credentials.
-A new user can also be added to the device from this Other users page via the **Add account** button.
+A new user can also be added to the device from this Other user's page via the **Add account** button.

-When in the Other users menu, the Other users button will display the last user signed into the device.
-Select this button to return to the Sign in screen for this user.
+When in the **Other users** menu, the **Other users** button will display the last user signed into the device.
+Select this button to return to the sign-in screen for this user.

 ![Sign-in screen default](./images/multiusers1.jpg)